Smokin Zo's BBQ

 Pitmaster Site Read

 For Troy, Ohio, the useful planning question is how fast the meal needs to move.
-If this is a teacher meal, staff lunch, or school-adjacent event with school or campus settings such as Ohio Business College-Dayton-Driving Academy or Newton High School, we plan for short service windows, clear pickup, and portions that move quickly.
+If this is a teacher meal, Staff Lunch, OR school-adjacent event with school or campus settings such as Ohio Business College-Dayton-Driving Academy or Newton High School, we plan for short service windows, clear pickup, and portions that move quickly.
 For a church or community-style gathering with worship or community settings such as New Day Ministries, the setup may need to feel calmer, with guests arriving in waves and food staged so the line does not become the event.
-Once we understand the service window, we can shape the meal around speed, comfort, or a slower gathering pace.
+Once we understand the service window, we can shape the meal around speed, Comfort, OR a slower gathering pace.

 Coverage